Ensuring Drug Quality: An Overview of 21 CFR Parts 210 & 211

 In addition to FDA, the U.S. Pharmacopeia (USP), established in the early 1800s, set standards for identity, strength, quality, and purity, concepts still used for ingredient and product testing today3.
 This necessitates the extensive development of validation methods and product-specific procedures.

 Monographs are written documents that clearly define the quality expectations for a drug compound, active pharmaceuticals, and excipients.
 These expectations include information on identity, strength, purity, and performance.
 An active pharmaceutical ingredient (API) is a biologically active drug substance that provides treatment for an indicated disease or condition.
-An excipient is an inactive ingredient that is combined with an API to form a “drug product”.
-Monographs also describe the tests to validate that a compound/ingredients meet their criterion.
+Excipient are the inactive ingredients combined with an API to form the “drug product”.
+Monographs list the required testing to demonstrate that compounds or raw ingredients meet the criteria.

 21 CFR 211 (Subpart I- Laboratory Controls)